Dreams Come True (band): History

 On April 1, 1996, Dreams Come True released Love Unlimited, their final album for Sony Music.
 News of their departure caused Sony Music shares to drop severely on the Tokyo Stock Exchange.
-They later signed with Virgin Music America and Toshiba-EMI in Japan, due to that label's promises to break the group into the American market—something Sony was unwilling to do.
-Their first album under the new contract, Sing Or Die (a title that half-jokingly described the band's relationship with their former label, according to Nakamura), was released in an English-language version, but received little promotion or airplay.

-Part of the failure of the Virgin-DCT relationship can be laid at the label's attempt to renovate the band into something the American audiences could relate to.
-Yoshida took the stage name "Miwa", Nakamura became "King Masa," but Nishikawa remained the same, and only received a passing mention on Sing or Die's liner notes.
-Musically, the album veered away from the classic DCT formula and deeper into the hip-hop dance theme begun on Delicious and Love Unlimited.
-The combination was not well received by American audiences, nor DCT's legion of loyal Japanese fans.
-Dreams Come True left Virgin after the failure of Sing or Die.
+In 1997, they signed with Virgin Music America and Toshiba-EMI in Japan and attempted to break the into the American market.
+Their first album with Virgin, Sing or Die, was released in English in 1998.
+Yoshida took the stage name "Miwa" and Nakamura became "King Masa", but Nishikawa remained the same, and only received a passing mention on Sing or Die's liner notes.
+The album was a commercial failure.
+According to The New York Times, the "brand of bright, uptempo pop just didn't hit the right chord with American listeners".
+In The Washington Post, Mark Jenkins wrote that Sing or Die was "global pop in the worst sense ... this is music that aspires to the depth of advertising jingles".

+Following 2001's Monkey Girl Odyssey, Dreams Come True severed ties with Virgin and Toshiba-EMI, and set up an independent label, DCT Records.
+It was the last work to credit Nishikawa.
 Nishikawa departed in 2002 to pursue a solo career.
-Following Nishikawa's departure, he was arrested for assault and drug possession, but received a suspended sentence.
+Following his departure, he was arrested for assault and drug possession and received a suspended sentence.
 After a second arrest for possession in 2006, he was sentenced to prison.

-Following 2001's Monkey Girl Odyssey, DCT severed all ties with Virgin and Toshiba-EMI, and set up shop with Universal Music Japan.
-More recent albums such as The Love Rocks and And I Love You have returned to the classic DCT sound, and have been received more warmly.